Trivadis/WebWinFormsInteraction/README.md

 ### Install and run API, SignalR Hub and WinForms App
 - Navigate to the folder 'DotNetParts' and open DotNetParts.sln with Visual Studio
+- Restore Nuget Packages
+- Run App by Pressing F5.
+SignalR Hub (Console App), WebAPI (AspNet .NetCore) and WinForms App will be started.

 ### Explore
+- Start "Old App" from the starter form.
+- Open the Web App by klicking the button top left.
+- Choose and change person in the "New Web App" and observe the synchronization in the old App.
+- Press "Edit" on the person -> the old App changes to Edit Mode and appear in front.
+- Save...
+Edit...
+Change person... close WinForms App (not the Starter Form) -> Web App logs out.
+Re-open old App -> Web is awailable again...
+- ...

 ## Architecture

 ## What it is

 ## What it isn't
+- General recipe for migrating old apps.

+Check, design, protoype and challenge your situation in your environment!
+My article in the Windows Developer magazine (December 2018) might give your additional useful thoughts to this topic.